Jason McElwain

-Jason McElwain, nicknamed J-Mac (born October 20, 1988), is an American amateur athlete in basketball and marathon running, and a public speaker with high-functioning autism.
+Jason McElwain, nicknamed J-Mac (born October 20, 1988), is an Autistic American amateur athlete in basketball and marathon running, and a public speaker.
 In a 2006 high-school basketball game, he scored 20 points in the final few minutes of the contest, a feat which attracted international media attention.

 In 2003, Jason McElwain was appointed as the manager of the Greece Athena High School Trojans men's basketball team by basketball coach Jim Johnson.
 On February 15, 2006, McElwain played in a senior night basketball game against Spencerport High School, for a division title.
 Greece Athena got a large lead, so Coach Johnson decided to let McElwain play in the last four minutes and nineteen seconds of the game.
 McElwain made six three-point shots and one two-pointer, finishing with 20 points.
 After the final buzzer sounded, the crowd dashed onto the court in celebration.
 Footage of the event was featured on ESPN days after the game, and a short film about McElwain's life, The Magic Of J-Mac, was released in 2009.

 In 2016, McElwain made his professional basketball debut with the Rochester RazorSharks.